BristolCompositesInstitute/RSE-Guide/src/abaqus-user-subroutines/fortran-style-guidelines.md

 Always indent the body of functions, subroutines, loops, if/else blocks and similar such constructs.

+Be consistent with the number of spaces used per indentation level.

 <details>
 <summary>Rationale</summary>
 Indentation is a standard technique for visually communicating the structure of code